AP-NORC poll: Most unvaccinated Americans don't want shots - News Break

 The difference is fueled largely by Republicans, 32% of whom say they approve of Biden’s handling of COVID-19 compared with 15% who approve of him overall.
 About 9 in 10 Democrats approve of Biden overall and for his handling of the pandemic.

-“That gave me high confidence that they worked,” McMasters said.
+“That gave me high confidence that they worked,” said McMasters.
 Her parents both were infected but did not suffer serious illness, and both have since been vaccinated.

 She said her friends and family are all over the place when it comes to their views on vaccination and other virus-prevention measures — often reflecting how such discussions have become partisan.
 Some who got it are “so far on one end that they may never give up masks because now it’s a personal statement,” said McMasters, who leans Democratic, just as others won’t get the shots because of their political beliefs or misinformation.